petlenz/tmech/paper2022/paper.md

 abaqus job=input_file_name user=object_file_output
 ```
 where input_file_name is the name of the .inp input file and object_file_output is the name of the generated object file.

+A more complex example of J2-plasticity is given in the 'tmech' github repositories

 # References